 - Circular Queue in Python

-As the name suggests, in the first-in-first-out queue policy, the first element that goes in comes out first.
+In the first-in-first-out queue, the first tasks added are the first retrieved.
 It is just like putting the element inside an open cylinder.
 Before we move ahead, we need to import one library called a queue.
 After that, we can create instances that can be viewed as containers.

 Let us see how to do that.